Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Methods

+to derive the UV magnitude.
+This equation is obtained by assuming the template SED presented in \citet{Kawaguchi2001}.
+For comparison, we also use \citet{Duras2020} bolometric correction to obtain the AGN UV luminosity function in Section~\ref{sec:discussion}.

-Our model is calibrated to reproduce a number of key observed galaxy statistics, including the $K$-band and $r$-band LFs of local galaxies, the local mass function of neutral hydrogen, the local SMBH mass function, and the high-z $K$-band LF up to $z\sim 3$ (\citealt{Makiya2016}; \citealt{Shirakata2019}).
+Using the fiducial parameters in \citet{Shirakata2019}, our new model with the Uchuu simulation reproduces a number of key observed galaxy statistics, including the local mass function of neutral hydrogen, the local SMBH mass function, and the high-z $K$-band LF up to $z\sim 3$ (\citealt{Makiya2016}; \citealt{Shirakata2019}), except for the faint end of the $K$-band and $r$-band LFs of local galaxies.
+The model slightly under-predicts the number densities at magnitudes fainter than the $M_{*}$ of these LFs.
+We re-calibrate every parameter by hand and find that the weakening the strength of the supernova (SN) feedback makes the fit better without changing any other statistics significantly.
+For this we take $\alpha_{\mathrm{hot}} = 3.62$ instead of 3.92 in \citet{Shirakata2019}.
 Our model also reproduces local scaling relations, such as the Tully–Fisher relation, the size–magnitude relation of spiral galaxies, and the relation between bulge and black hole mass. $\nu^2$GC is a mature model, and has already been used in the study of SMBHs and AGN (\citealt{Enoki2014}; \citealt{Oogi2016, Oogi2017}; \citealt{Shirakata2016}).